dixx/throwaway-camera-upgrade/README.md

 # throwaway-camera-upgrade
-I want to upgrade a throw-away underwater camera using ESP8266.
+I want to upgrade a disposable underwater camera using ESP8266.

 ## What do we have here?
-We have here an old throw-away camera with waterproof housing which will never take a picture again, as there are no films available for it any more.
+We have here an old disposable camera with waterproof housing which will never take a picture again, as there are no films available for it any more.

 ## What do we want?
 Taking pictures again!
 Underwater!
 Everywhere!